Professor Mark MasonMBBS FRCP

 Consultant cardiologist; Director of the heart division at Harefield Hospital

 He has been a consultant cardiologist since 2001.
-Alongside his role, where he treats both NHS and private patients, he is director of the heart division at Harefield Hospital.
+Alongside his role, he is director of the heart division at Harefield Hospital.

 Professor Mark Mason is an expert in coronary intervention.
 He is nationally recognised as a specialist in pacing lead extraction and has been a specialist adviser to the National Institute for Health and Care Excellence (NICE) on the use of laser sheaths in pacing lead extraction.